Dovalization/open-imageboard-monorepo/apps/api/README.md

 By default, your server will run at [http://localhost:3000](http://localhost:3000).
 You can use your favorite API platform like [Insomnia](https://insomnia.rest/) or [Postman](https://www.postman.com/) to test your APIs

+## Requirements

+You can check out the [API Requirements](./api-requirements.md) document for a detailed list of requirements and features that the API should support.

 ## Learn More

 To learn more about NestJs, take a look at the following resources: